2019-2020 Tuition, Room and Board

 - Billing statements can be emailed to multiple email addresses.
 The student cannot remove the assigned campus email address from the tuition statement recipient list.
 It is the student’s responsibility to update the campus portal with the additional addresses to where the student intends additional statements be sent.

-- For students matriculating the second semester, the initial billing is emailed the last week of December.
+- For students matriculating the second semester, the initial billing is emailed the first week of December.
 The first payment is due January 10 for all payment plans and considered past due if received after that date.

 - Each payment includes a prorated portion of tuition, room, and board charges for the year.
 The payment amount varies according to the plan selected.